Every site that gets added to Oh Dear will automatically have its uptime monitored.

 The first problem is detected at 15:22h and the second location is immediately used to confirm the problem.

 If both locations confirm the site is down for 2 minutes in a row, you will be notified of this event.

 The check at 15:26h confirmed the site was back online, so you'll be notified of that too.

 Note: you can overwrite the behaviour for when we alert you, by changing the website settings in your dashboard.

 - If we receive anything other than an

-- If we receive
+- If we receive a

-HTTP/200but we didn't find the optional check string specified on the site settings screen, we consider it down.
+HTTP/2xxresponse, but we didn't find the optional check string specified on the site settings screen, we consider it down.

 - If the site takes more than 5 seconds to load, we consider it down.